-My Mother made chremsels for Passover every year that I can remember.
+My Mother made Chremsels for Passover every year that I can remember.
 When my husband and I started taking our family away for Passover, she used to freeze a few for me to eat when we got back.
-My Mother hated to cook; but for some reason, this was a recipe to which she was committed.
+Mom hated to cook; but for some reason, this was a recipe to which she was committed.

-A word to the wise: These chremsels are not crepe like or even pancake like.
-They are dense and heavy but full of flavor.
+A word to the wise: These Chremsels are not crepe like or even pancake like.
+They are dense and heavy but full of flavor from the Schmaltz.
 This recipe has been handed down from my Great Great Grandmother Ida who was born in Russia.
 I’ve adjusted it a bit-but have retained the integrity of the original recipe.
 My family used to eat them plain.
 My husband’s family prefers them with white horseradish.

 Prep time: 75 minutes